PaloAltoNetworks/multicloud-automation-lab/docs/02-build/deploy-gcp.rst

 interfaces.
 However, the VM-Series firewall can take up to *ten minutes* to complete the initial bootstrap process.

-It is recommended that you read the `Configure <../03-configure/terraform/background-terraform.html>`_ section ahead while you wait.
+It is recommended that you read the :doc:`../03-run/terraform/background-terraform` section ahead while you wait.